llorllale/llorllale.github.io/content/posts/2019-08-18-golang-apis-optional-params.md

 // Should term have Baud=57600 (the default), or Baud=0 (implicit value from the Options argument)?
 ```

+In my experience, Go's default values are normally enough.
+And when they aren't, you may want to delay initialization of the default value if it's expensive enough.
 ### In terms of maintenance

 N/A. We *improve* maintainability by reducing the number of artifacts we need to test.